1. How long has Wild Planet been in business?

 4. Where are sardines and anchovies sourced?

 Wild Planet offers two different varieties of sardines.
 Our traditional sardines, which include nutrient-rich skin and bones, are sourced in the North Pacific and canned at our partner facilities in both Vietnam and Thailand.
 Depending on seasonality, these sardines can be caught either closer to the Japanese coast or the North American coast.
 Our skinless and boneless sardine fillets are caught off the coast of Morocco, and canned at a partner facility there.
-Our white anchovies are caught in the waters off Peru and canned at a partner facility there as well.
+Our white anchovies are sourced and primarily caught in the waters off Morocco and canned at a partner facility there as well; occasionally the white anchovies may be from Peru.

 5. Are Wild Planet albacore and skipjack tuna packed in water or oil?